 This blog post gives you 7 great things to do in Cordoba.
-Either you have only a few days to visit Cordoba, or stop by on a longer holiday in Spain, these unique Spain tourist attractions will set you back in time and place, and perhaps make you want to spend longer time than you thought.
+Whether you have only a few days to visit Cordoba or stop by on a longer holiday in Spain, these unique Spain tourist attractions will set you back in time and place, and perhaps make you want to spend a longer time than you thought.

 The Cordoba Mezquita is worth the trip to Cordoba alone.
-Certainly, it is one of the most stunning buildings we ever visited.
+Certainly, it is one of the most stunning buildings we have ever visited.
 Therefore it should be on every traveller’s bucket list.
 No pictures can justify the experience of being there.
 You have to be there, feel it, and take it all in.
 We honestly think this is one of the most unique Spanish tourist attractions there is, and it is definitely one of the landmarks in Spain.

-Codoba Mezquita, or Mezquita-Catedral de Córdoba (Mosque-Cathederal of Córdoba) is regarded to be one of the worlds greatest works of Islamic architecture.
+Cordoba Mezquita or Mezquita-Catedral de Córdoba (Mosque-Cathederal of Córdoba) is regarded to be one of the world’s greatest works of Islamic architecture.
 It is believed that it started with a Christian church on the site.
 After the Islamic conquest, it was shared by Muslims and Christians.
 Emir Abd al-Rahman purchased the Christian half of the church in the year 784.
 He demolished it to give space to the grand mosque on the same ground.